-The first on-site center dedicated to telling the stories of the Golden Gate Bridge, the Pavilion welcomes visitors, provides orientation and information services, houses exhibits, and offers high-quality commemorative and interpretive merchandise.
+The first on-site center dedicated to telling the stories of the Golden Gate Bridge, the Center welcomes visitors, provides orientation and information services, houses exhibits, and offers high-quality commemorative and interpretive merchandise.

-- The new Pavilion opened to the public on May 8, 2012—in time for the 75th anniversary of the famous icon.
+- The new Welcome Center opened to the public on May 8, 2012—in time for the 75th anniversary of the famous icon.

 - The 3,500-square-foot, energy-efficient, modular building was constructed off-site.

 - In addition to interpretive panels, the Pavilion showcases a 12-foot Bridge "test tower" used in 1933.

 - The new, nearby Golden Gate and Pacific Overlooks are now open to the public.